Ston: History

 The original old town was demolished in the earthquake of 1252.
 With the arrival of the Republic, a new city was built on today's location.
 When renovations were made at the church of St. Michael at the top of the hill, fragments of Roman decorative plaster, Roman tombstones and antique ceramics were found, confirming this assumption.
 According to some sources, Ston experienced a destructive civil war in 1250, and in these conflicts the city suffered a great deal of destruction.

+In 1254, Béla IV of Hungary conquered Bosnia and Zachlumia.
 The turbulent times at the beginning of the 14th century spread across the entire country of Zahumlje.
+From 1304, Zachlumia was ruled by Mladen II Šubić, then again for a short period by a Serbian župan, and then became part of the medieval Bosnian state, acquired by Stjepan Kotromanić in 1325.

-The usurpation by the Branivojević brothers, forced the people of Dubrovnik to fight them in 1326 with the help of Stjepan Kotromanić.
+The usurpation by the Branivojević brothers, forced the people of Dubrovnik to fight them in 1326 with the help of Stjepan II Kotromanić.
 That year, Dubrovnik occupied Ston.
 The Dubrovnik people immediately began to build and establish a new Ston, to defend the Pelješac and protect the slaves from which they had earned big revenue.
-Since the conflict between the Bosnian Ban and the king of Zahumlje, Dubrovnik purchased Pelješac with Ston from both rulers in 1333.
+Since the conflict between the Bosnian Ban and the king of Zahumlje, Dubrovnik purchased Pelješac with Ston from both rulers in 1333, in return for paying the so-called tribute of Ston.

 The first cathedral was that of St. Mary Magdalene in Gorica.
 The church of Our Lady of Lužina was built in the 10th century.
 The cathedral of St. Blaise was built in 1342 by decision of the Senate after Ston joined the Republic of Ragusa, on the site of the present damaged parish church.
 From then on, Ston was an integral part of the Republic until its fall, and was its second most important city.

 In 1333, Dubrovnik began the planned construction of the fortresses of Ston (Veliki Ston) and Little Ston (Mali Ston) on the present site.
 The cladding between the two towns along their entire length consisted of large walls which were supposed to defend Pelješac.
 This whole complex of fortifications, unique in Europe, was built in a short period of time.

+The first Franciscan monastery in Ston was built in 1349; a female monastery was added in 1400.
+A Dominican convent was built in the nearby Broce in 1628.